icarm/.github/README.md

 # Institute for Computer-Aided Reasoning in Mathematics (ICARM)

-The **Institute for Computer-Aided Reasoning in Mathematics (ICARM)** is a NSF-supported Mathematical Sciences Research Institute located at **Carnegie Mellon University**.
+The **Institute for Computer-Aided Reasoning in Mathematics (ICARM)** is an NSF-supported Mathematical Sciences Research Institute located at **Carnegie Mellon University**.
 ICARM’s mission is to help mathematicians use, develop, and shape emerging technologies for mathematical reasoning—including interactive proof assistants, automated reasoning, symbolic computation, and machine learning for mathematics.

 ## Mission